-Families are encouraged to visit our website at www.lcheadstart.org to see all of the center happenings and to get useful information about child development, health, dental visits and nutritional health.
-Our School Readiness Goals can be found on our website under the 'Parents' section.
-There is also information on how to begin the application process for all programs.
+Families are encouraged to visit our website at www.lcheadstart.org to see all of the center happenings and to get useful information about child development, health, dental visits and nutrition.
+Our School Readiness Goals can be found on our website under the Resources Tab 'Parent Resource' section.
+Additionally, you will find information for area school districts, employment opportunities, and community resources that support the needs of our families.